 It remains to determine the materials constants $\nu_1$, $\nu_2$, $\beta_1$, $\beta_2$ for the non-equilibrium elasticity and the viscosity function $\eta(\bfC,\bfC^v)$.
-Given the lack of direct experimental data beyond that presented in Fig. \ref{Fig11} for the viscoelastic behavior of \texttt{OL HEA 30\% PEA}, we turn to remarking that the force-deformation response of the specimens in the single edge notch fracture tests reported by Le Menn\cite{LeMenn22}, reproduced in Fig. \ref{Fig12}(a), differ only on the value of the critical global stretch $\mathrm{\Lambda}_c$ --- and hence also on the value of the critical global stress $S_c$ --- at which fracture nucleates.
+Given the lack of direct experimental data beyond that presented in Fig.~\ref{Fig11} for the viscoelastic behavior of \texttt{OL HEA 30\% PEA}, we turn to remarking that the force-deformation response of the specimens in the single edge notch fracture tests reported by \textcite{LeMenn22}, reproduced in Fig.~\ref{Fig12}(a), differ only on the value of the critical global stretch $\mathrm{\Lambda}_c$ --- and hence also on the value of the critical global stress $S_c$ --- at which fracture nucleates.
 In other words, the force-deformation response of the specimens appears to be independent of the loading rate $\dot{\mathrm{\Lambda}}_0$, except for the fact that $\mathrm{\Lambda}_c$ and $S_c$ increase with increasing $\dot{\mathrm{\Lambda}}_0$.
-Given that the stretch and stretch rates around the crack front in single edge notch fracture tests are locally very large, such a behavior may be attributed to a viscosity that is strongly nonlinear at large stretches and stretch rates, but one that is negligible otherwise.
-With this mechanism in mind, we consider a viscosity function of the piecewise form
+Given that the stretch and stretch rates around the crack front in single edge notch fracture tests are locally very large, such a behavior may be attributed to several plausible mechanisms.
+One possibility is that it is a direct manifestation of the strength surface of the elastomer; see, e.g., Sections 2.2.1 and 5.1 in \parencite{KBLP25}.
+Another possibility is that the viscosity of the elastomer is one that is strongly nonlinear at large stretches and stretch rates, but negligible otherwise.
+In this work, we explore this latter mechanism.
+Accordingly, we consider a viscosity function of the piecewise form